PART 1: GENERAL

-Participants in the scheme may retain any secondary benefits they were in receipt of prior to participation such as Christmas Bonus, Fuel Allowance, Medical Card provided they satisfy a means test.
+Participants in the scheme may retain any secondary benefits they were in receipt of prior to participation such as Fuel Allowance, Medical Card provided they satisfy a means test.

 Back to School Clothing & Footwear allowance, Diet Supplement, Rent Supplement or Mortgage Interest Supplement under the Supplementary Welfare Allowance Scheme.

 Any increase in income may affect your Rent or Mortgage Interest Supplement.
 Income in excess of the first €75.00 or weekly earnings you or your spouse or partner get is assessable for Rent or Mortgage Interest Supplement.
 (Any amount in excess of the €75.00 disregard is assessed at 75%).